BANKING

 INTERNATIONAL FINANCE

-THE RIPPLE EFFECTS OF CHINA'S GLOBAL OWNERSHIP
+CHINA'S GLOBAL OWNERSHIP

 Co-author: Luc Laeven, Hong Ru, and Yaojun Ke